South Africa's Ramaphosa hits back as party backs him over 'Farmgate' scandal | Politics

 The theft raised questions about how Ramaphosa, who came to power on the promise to fight graft, acquired the money and whether he declared it.
 Ramaphosa has denied wrongdoing and has not been charged with any crimes.
 The president has said the money was much less than the $4 million to $8 million reported, and that it was the proceeds of game sales at the farm.

 Ramaphosa also wants any steps taken by the lower house of parliament, the National Assembly, over the panel report to be declared unlawful and invalid, the papers showed.
-The National Assembly is set to debate the report on Tuesday.
+South Africa's parliament postponed by a week to Dec.
+13 a debate that had been scheduled for Tuesday on the report.

 "I submit that the panel misconceived its mandate, misjudged the information placed before it and misinterpreted the four charges advanced against me," Ramaphosa said in his sworn statement to the Constitutional Court.
 'WERE WE UNANIMOUS?
 NO'